hugorbarbosa/cpp-coding-style-guide/README.md

 // The declarations inside of the namespace should not be indented.

-class b : public a { // Brace in the same line for classes/structs/enums.
+class B : public A { // Brace in the same line for classes/structs/enums.
 public: // No indentation.
     // ...indentation of the code inside...
 };